 Evolutionists have a lot of problems with the fossil record.
 One of these problems comes from plants.
 The evolutionary paradigm suggests that angiosperms (flowering plants) evolved around 120 million years ago.
-While flowers are too delicate to easily fossilize, the pollen they produce is not.
+While flowers are too delicate to fossilize easily, the pollen they produce is not.

 Pollen fossils are found periodically, including a recent find in Switzerland.
 Researchers from the University of Zurich studied six types of pollen fossils carefully and claimed they were 240 million years old.
 The study, published in 2013, proclaimed, “The described pollen grains show all the essential features of angiosperm pollen.”2 However, because this would make fossilized angiosperm pollen twice as old as known angiosperm plant fossils, the very next sentence claimed that they had to be only similar to angiosperm pollen, not the same.
 Yet the study’s authors had just admitted that the fossils had all the features of angiosperm pollen.
 Their dogma appears to be interfering with their science.